 “Okay, Len, so how much is Baja California worth?”

 For the United States, a secondary effect of the sale would be the naturalization of up to three million new American citizens that are currently residing in Baja California — many of those poor and dependent on government support.
 But that’s a manageable issue; after all, we’ve been there and done that already.
-The INS estimates that the number of unauthorized Mexicans residing in the United States increased by almost that much between 1990 and 2000.
+The INS estimates that the number of unauthorized Mexicans residing in the United States increased by far more since the turn of the century.

 Besides, $200 billion dollars for Baja California and stable gasoline prices seems downright reasonable considering the enormous development potential of the Baja coast.
 And let’s face it.
 What’s another $200 billion between you and me when the government has already thrown away over a trillion dollars in misguided corporate and homeowner bailouts?